 Output 4.1 will deliver targeted and highly differentiated assistance to countries with specific needs, including LDCs, SIDS, LLDCs and countries with economies in transition, in a number of priority areas.

-BDT is committed to fulfilling its mandate and striving to reach its commitments under the Istanbul Programme of Action (IPoA), 2011 in regard to ICTs for LDCs, the Samoa Pathway for SIDS (2014) and the Vienna Plan of Action (VPoA) for LLDCs (2014).

 Implementation framework

-Programme: Concentrated assistance to LDCs, SIDS and LLDCs
+Programme: Assistance to LDCs, SIDS and LLDCs

-This programme will provide concentrated assistance to Least Developed Countries (LDCs), Small Island Developing States (SIDS), Landlocked Developing Countries (LDCs), Sendai framework for disaster risk reduction, the WSIS, and the agenda 2030 on Sustainable Development Goals.
+This programme will provide focused assistance to Least Developed Countries (LDCs), Small Island Developing States (SIDS), Landlocked Developing Countries (LDCs), Sendai framework for disaster risk reduction, the WSIS, and the agenda 2030 on Sustainable Development Goals.

 The programme will:

-provide quality and timely delivery of assistance for the general socio-economic development of countries in special needs through telecommunications/ICTs, focusing on their specific needs for the development of broadband infrastructure, ICT applications and cybersecurity, policy and regulatory frameworks and human capacity building;
+provide quality and timely delivery of assistance for the general socio-economic development of countries in special needs through telecommunications/ICTs, focusing on their specific needs for the development of broadband infrastructure and cybersecurity, policy and regulatory frameworks and human capacity building;

-promote an inclusive universal access to telecommunications/ICTs, provide assistance in disaster prediction, preparedness, adaptation, monitoring and mitigation to LDCs, SIDS, and LLDCs based on their priority needs;
+promote an inclusive access to telecommunications/ICTs, provide assistance in disaster prediction, preparedness, adaptation, monitoring and mitigation to LDCs, SIDS, and LLDCs based on their priority needs;

 assist these categories of countries achieve internationally agreed goals, such as the agenda 2030 of the Sustainable Development Goals, the Sendai Framework for Disaster Risk Reduction, the Istanbul plan of action for LDCs, the Samoa Pathway for SIDS and the Vienna programme of action for LLDCs.